-The aggregate consideration to be received by the shareholders of GFP, Tube Turns and Bell, assuming a "GTC Average Closing Price" of \$2.90 per share calculated as of December 31, 1997, is \$102,027,982, \$22,719,494 and \$41,462,080, respectively.
-The aggregate consideration to be received by shareholders of GFP includes \$43,687,546 attributable to the GTC Common Stock owned by GFP immediately prior to the effective time of the Reorganization and \$21,261,900 and \$37,078,536 attributable to shares of GTC Common Stock receivable in the Tube Turns Merger and the Bell Merger, respectively.
-The "GTC Average Closing Price" is the arithmetic average of the closing price per share of the GTC Common Stock, as reported on the Nasdaq Stock Market, for each of the ten (10) consecutive trading days ending with the trading day which occurs immediately prior to the date of the approval of the Reorganization by the shareholders of GTC.
-The valuations used in determining the aggregate consideration were determined by or under the direction of certain affiliates of GTC who have conflicts of interest in this transaction, as more fully explained in the accompanying Joint Proxy Statement/Prospectus under the heading "Summary--Conflicts of Interest."
+The aggregate consideration to be received by the shareholders of GFP, Tube Turns and Bell is \$104,136,896, \$22,717,679 and \$41,462,080, respectively.
+The aggregate consideration to be received by shareholders of GFP includes \$45,796,460 attributable to the GTC Common Stock owned by GFP immediately prior to the effective time of the Reorganization and \$21,261,900 and \$37,078,536 attributable to shares of GTC Common Stock receivable in the Tube Turns Merger and the Bell Merger, respectively.
+The "GTC Share Value" is \$3.04 per share.
+The valuations used in determining the aggregate consideration were determined by or under the direction of certain affiliates of GTC who have conflicts of interest in this transaction, as more fully explained in the accompanying Joint Proxy Statement/Prospectus under the heading "Summary"-Conflicts of Interest."
 The methodology used to calculate the valuations is discussed in the section "Summary" under the subsection "Comparative Market Prices of Common Stock."

 GTC Common Stock is quoted on the Nasdaq Stock Market under the symbol "GRTK."
-On December 31, 1997, the closing price for GTC Common Stock as reported by Nasdaq was \$2.8125 per share.
-Had the Reorganization occurred on such date, the GTC Average Closing Price would have been \$2.90, the GFP Conversion Ratio would have been 109.0737 and GTC would have issued approximately
+On February 5, 1998, the closing price for GTC Common Stock as reported by Nasdaq was \$3.125 per share.